Zilliqa/scilla-docs/docs/source/scilla-by-example.rst

-At this stage, our ``HelloWorld.scilla`` contract will have the following form that includes the contract name and its (im)mutable variables:
+At this stage, our ``HelloWorld.scilla`` contract will have the following form that includes the contract name, its immutable parameters and mutable fields:

 .. code-block:: ocaml